You must have seen manhole covers around your city or town a lot of times while traveling. You may have also wondered 'why are manhole covers round'?

 You may be surprised to know that this question is frequently asked in job interviews.
 This question will be answered with a simple math logic in this article.

-These circular disks, which get ignored on a daily basis, help connect the city’s sewer systems and electricity.
-Needless to say, these circular covers, do protect something really important.
+These circular disks, which get ignored on a daily basis, help connect the city sewer systems and electricity.
+Needless to say, these circular manhole covers, do protect something really important.

 But why are they always circular?
 Is it some weird fascination that engineers have for the shape, or is there a practical reason behind it being that shape?

-You’ll be surprised to know that the major reason for manhole covers to be round is so that they don’t fall through the cylindrical shaft.
+You’ll be surprised to know that the major reason for manhole covers to be round is so that they don’t fall through the cylindrical shaft present beneath.
 Puzzled?
 There is actually simple math behind this logic.

 First, it’s important to know that any other shape will actually directly fall through the shaft of the same shape.
 For example, a square cover, if not aligned with the shaft of the manhole properly, will straightaway fall through the shaft.
 You can see it for yourself: